Second Order Concentration via Logarithmic Sobolev Inequalities

 \section{Exponential Inequalities}

 In this section, we derive exponential moment inequalities for functions of independent random variables.
-Consider any probability measure on some measurable space $(\Omega, \mathcal{A})$ which satisfies the modified LSI \eqref{mLSI} with Sobolev constant $\sigma^2 > 0$ with respect to the gradient operator $\mathfrak{d}$.
-In Bobkov and G\"{o}tze \cite{B-G1}, it was proved that for all bounded measurable functions $f \colon \Omega \to \mathbb{R}$ such that $\int f d\mu = 0$, we have
+Consider any probability measure on some measurable space $(\Omega, \mathcal{A})$ which satisfies the modified LSI \eqref{mLSI} with Sobolev constant $\sigma^2 > 0$ with respect to $\mathfrak{d}$.
+In \cite{B-G1}, it was proved that for all bounded measurable functions $f \colon \Omega \to \mathbb{R}$ such that $\int f d\mu = 0$, we have

 The proof of \eqref{A'} is similar to the proof of inequality \eqref{B-G1-Ungl} which will be sketched in the proof of Lemma \ref{ExpUnglVorstufe}.

 In addition to \eqref{A'}, we need a second inequality of the form